wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Does a Tort Claim Contain in Wyoming?

-A tort claim in Wyoming contains the following information:
+A tort claim in Wyoming typically contains the following information:

-- Full name and addresses of the claimant
+• Full name and address of the claimant

 What Happens after a Tort Claim is Filed in Wyoming?

-Upon the filing of a claim in Wyoming, the case proceedings may commence in court, and both sides can opt for a settlement rather than going to trial.
-Claims against the state or any government entity that insurance covers are presented to the insurance company involved to perform investigation, settlement, and payment of the claims.
+Upon filing a claim in Wyoming, case proceedings may commence in court, and both sides may opt for a settlement rather than going to trial.
+Where the state or government entity is insured, the claim is presented to the insurance company involved to investigate, negotiate settlements, and pay any agreed-upon claims.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?

-Employing the services of a personal injury lawyer can aid the process of filing for a tort claim.
-Personal injury lawyers know tort laws and how they apply to the process of filing and collecting a claim.
-However, claimants are not mandated to use a personal injury lawyer as the law permits self-representation for such persons.
+Employing the services of a personal injury lawyer may aid in the filing of a tort claim.
+Personal injury lawyers generally know tort laws and how they apply to the filing and collection of a claim.
+However, claimants are not mandated to use a personal injury lawyer, as the law permits self-representation for such persons.

 How Can I Find a Personal Injury Lawyer Near Me?